CC-RMD-EpiBio/java-nlp-framework/readme.md

 The niche that Framework Legacy addresses is attention paid to Document Decomposition into finer grained entities that then can be processed using traditional means.
 Document Decomposition includes identifying structures within documents like page headers and footers, section names, section zones along with paragraphs.
 Additional structures are also identified including sentences, phrases, terms,  and tokens.

 # The Framework
-The "Framework" is the notion of stringing along or piping methods or functions that work on a document, where the output of one method becomes the input to the next.
+The *Framework* is the notion of stringing along or piping methods or functions that work on a document, where the output of one method becomes the input to the next.
 In traditional parlance, these methods are called (machine) annotators, and the sequence of annotators is a pipeline.

 This notion of an NLP pipeline is not new, and the Framework is not unique, as Framework Legacy, is built upon   components of the Apache project Unstructured Information Management applications (UIMA).
 As there is/was a large learning curve to using UIMA and UIMA includes many, many moving parts, Framework-Legacy was developed initially to simplify building NLP pipelines.